-The struggle is real this summer across the Lone Star State, y'all. 🥵 Beat the heat this season by chilling out at these 20 spots around town where the A/C is guaranteed to be cranked for your comfort.
+As temperatures cool down across the Lone Star State, stay warm this season by hanging out at these spots around Dallas-Fort Worth where the heater is guaranteed to be cranked for your comfort.

 With locations in Plano, Las Colinas and Allen, there is no doubt a swanky bowling and dining experience near you.
 Let your competitive side heat things up on the bowling lanes, in the laser tag arena or on the climbing wall without worrying about the temps outside.
 Did you know they also have bumper cars and a high-ropes course suspended 20 feet above their arcade, which features 100 of the newest video games and simulator technology?